-- 1. Positive Cellular Localization: Cell membrane - Recommended positive controls: Tonsil, small intestine or kidney.
+- 1. Positive Cellular Localization: Cell membrane - 2.
+Recommended positive controls: Tonsil.

-Interpretation of Results
+[Interpretation of Results]

 - A qualified pathologist who is experienced in IHC procedures must evaluate controls and qualify the stained product before interpreting results. - Staining of negative controls must be noted first, and these results compared to the stained material to verify that the signal generated is not the cause of nonspecific interactions.